 Managing former peers isn’t always easy, but managing people you haven’t built a relationship with can be equally difficult in different ways.
 So take advantage of the opportunities that come with familiarity and use caution when navigating the trickier hurdles that come with your new role.

-Need some extra help?
-For time-strapped managers, recruiting talented creative professionals isn’t easy.
-Learn how we can assist you.
+Need to hire?
+For time-strapped managers, recruiting creative professionals isn’t easy.
+Learn how we can help you!